The Euphonium Collective

 Sinfonietta (Major work based on an original theme)

 Brass band accompaniment now available.
-This will be premiered by Charley Brighton with the Staines Salvation Army Band on November 7th.
+This was premiered by Charley Brighton with the Staines Salvation Army Band on November 7th.
 2009.

-Tranquillity for Euphonium & Organ, listen here.
-Also available with wind band accompaniment
+Tranquillity for Euphonium & Organ.
+Also available with wind band accompaniment.

 Fly Me To The Moon for Flugel Horn & Brass Band, also available in a duet version for E flat Tenor Horn, Euphonium & Piano